 EXPERIENCE THE TASTE OF THE MOURNES; IN EVERY BOTTLE

-Using a combination of conventional and vacuum stills, we are able to capture the taste of the Mournes in every bottle.
-A 500 litre pot/column still hybrid, fondly named Plate-OH.
-A 25 litre pot still, Harrystotle; used for trials and tincture making.
-And last but not least, a 100 litre rotary evaporation vacuum still, called Nutzsche.
+Using a combination of conventional and vacuum stills, we are able to capture the taste of the mournes in every bottle.
+We use a conventional 500 litre hybrid still, fondly named Plate-OH.
+A 200 litre vacuum still, Suckrates and a 100 litre rotary evaporation vacuum still, called Nutzsche.
 We do our research and trials on two laboratory stills: a 5 litre still called René (Descartes), and a 25l hybrid still called Harry (stotle).

 Plate-OH prepares the base of our gins.
 In it go the required botanicals, these change depending on the gin.
 The Kilbroney for example includes: corriander, cubeb, juniper, angelica and oris.
 These are placed in the still inside.
 Hand made, unbleached muslin bags are removed part-way through the infusion and distillation process.

 Once the base gin is ready only the heart of the liqueur is used in the final production.
 The heads and tails (top and bottom layers of the liquid) are discarded.